Aboyang/InternshipHub/README.md

 ### **src/careerhub/**

-The full Java source code structured using OOP layering
+The full Java source code is structured using OOP layering

 ### **data/**
-Contains CSV data to initialize the program:
+Contains CSV data to initialise the program:
 * `students.csv`
 * `staff.csv`

-After running program, it also contains all saved CSV data that persists states:
+After running the program, it also contains all saved CSV data that persists all the states:
 * `users.csv`
 * `internships.csv`
 * `applications.csv`